alperengormez/alperengormez.github.io/_posts/2023-11-16-second-marathon.md

 ![Training data until marathon # 2]({{ site.url }}/assets/marathon_hr_training/training.png)

-Half marathon #2 represents the half marathon race I completed in Seattle.
-I ran it in 1 hour and 44 minutes, setting a new PB by one minute despite a very hilly course (358m elevation gain).
+Half Marathon #2 represents the half marathon race I completed in Seattle.
+I ran it in 1 hour and 44 minutes, setting a new PB by one minute despite a very hilly course (358 m elevation gain).
 I placed third in my age group and earned myself a commemorative award.
 The improvement compared to the first marathon is strikingly evident.
 It becomes even more evident with the graph below:

 ![Marathon # 2 splits]({{ site.url }}/assets/marathon_hr_training/marathon2.png)

 I finished my second marathon in 3 hours and 25 minutes with an average pace of 4:50/km and average heart rate of 174 bpm.
-Compared to half marathon #2, there is a 0:10/km pace and 10 bpm heart rate improvement despite being twice as long.
+Compared to Half Marathon #2, there is a 0:10/km pace and 10 bpm heart rate improvement despite being twice as long.
 Seeing this improvement, and the stark difference in the graphs below (top: #2, bottom: #1) motivates me to run more.

 ![Marathon #2 heart rate and pace data]({{ site.url }}/assets/marathon_hr_training/marathon2hrpace.png)
 ![Marathon #1 heart rate and pace data]({{ site.url }}/assets/marathon_hr_training/marathon1hrpace.png)